rasitayaz/flutter-pie-menu/README.md

 > ⚠️ If you want to use `PieMenu` inside a scrollable view like a `ListView`, or your widget is already interactive (e.g. it is clickable), you may need to **pay attention to this section.**

-`PieCanvas` and `PieMenu` widgets have a functional callback named `onMenuToggle` which is triggered when a `PieMenu` that inherits the respective canvas is opened and closed.
-Using this callback, you can prevent your scrollable or interactive widget's default behavior in order to give the control to the `PieMenu`.
+`PieCanvas` and `PieMenu` widgets have functional callbacks named `onMenuToggle` and `onToggle` which are triggered when `PieMenu` visibility changed.
+Using these callbacks, you can prevent your scrollable or interactive widget's default behavior in order to give the control to `PieMenu`.

-If you can think of a better implementation to handle this automatically, feel free to create a new issue on this package's repository and express your opinion.
+> If you can think of a better implementation to handle this automatically, feel free to create a new issue on this package's repository and express your opinion.

-Using the `menuVisible` parameter of the `onMenuToggle` callback, store a `bool` variable in your `StatefulWidget` state.
+Using the `visible` parameter of the callbacks, store a `bool` variable in your state.

 ```dart
 bool _menuVisible = false;